zackstout/linux-bash/README.md

   - `netstat` for info about open ports/sockets,
   - `top` for computational/processing info.
 - Can use `ctrl + k` (kill to end), `ctrl + u` (kill up to), `ctrl + w` (kill word) and `ctrl + y` (yank, i.e. paste) to manipulate text in the terminal's shell.
+- Use `ctrl + a` and `ctrl + e` to go to beginning and end of line.
 - Enter a shell session with `bash`, and exit with `ctrl + d`.
 - Huh, you can use `alt` plus buttons to make funky symbols.
 - Use `history` to see your history; can be useful to pipe it into `less`.
+- `test` is quite useful, and controls what happens when you evaluate expressions e.g. in conditionals.
+  - `-n` checks for non zero length
+  - `-e` checks if file exists
+- Can use `$USER` and `$HOME` to access useful info inside scripts.
+- Use double parentheses or `expr` to evaluate arithmetic expressions.

 ## Next steps:
 - `grep`, `aux`, `sed`, `awk`, the intricacies of `cat` and `sort`.